FrozenBirdXD/LivTu/README.md

     - View tutor profiles and qualifications: Users can access detailed tutor profiles that provide information about their qualifications, expertise, and teaching experience.
 This feature helps students make informed decisions when choosing a tutor.

-**Please note that while these features are demonstrated in the proof of concept, they are not fully functional or integrated into a live tutoring platform.**
+**Please note that while these features are demonstrated in the proof of concept, they many not be fully functional or integrated into a live tutoring platform.**

 ## Screenshots
 Here are a few screenshots showcasing the user interface of the LivTu Tutoring Platform: